 Modules C1 and C2 have been added to the model in 2024.
-The results will be affected by changes in the substrate data used, changes in energy usage at Pacific Coilcoaters and changes in the underlying MLC database.
+The results for the Pacific Coilcoaters products will be affected by changes in the substrate data used, changes in energy usage at Pacific Coilcoaters and changes in the underlying MLC database.